sjbowen/storyweb.info/index.md

+## This is (the start) of a Story:Web
+<div class="flourish-embed flourish-network" data-src="visualisation/4975961"><script src="https://public.flourish.studio/resources/embed.js">{newline}</script></div>
+What images, sounds, and text do you have that relate to what you see?
+Please let us know [using this online form](https://forms.gle/LSFefgYDQeUg5To96){:target="_blank"} and we'll add them to the growing Story:Web...

 **Story:Web** is an idea that reimagines museums for climate action – taking them from place-based holders of the past to collectively curated, global, big-data resources that can be accessed and experienced, remotely from across the world.

 **Story:Web** explores what happens if we consider museum collections as big data, linked with other organisations’ collections and with publicly shared media on websites such as Flickr and Bandcamp.
 In this way every collection object or media item becomes a **Story:Snippet**, which can be linked by different authors to tell larger stories.